 Students with disabilities who require academic accommodation must contact Student Accessibility Services (SAS) at 905-525-9140 ext.
-28652 or sas@mcmaster.ca to make arrangements with a Program Coordinator.
-For further information, consult McMaster University's Academic Accommodation of Students with Disabilities policy.
+28652 or sas@mcmaster.ca to make

 Faculty of Social Sciences E-mail Communication Policy

 Effective September 1, 2010, it is the policy of the Faculty of Social Sciences that all email communication sent from students to instructors (including TAs), and from students to staff, must originate from the student's own McMaster University e-mail account.
 This policy protects confidentiality and confirms the identity of the student.
 It is the student's responsibility to ensure that communication is sent to the university from a McMaster account.
 If an instructor becomes aware that a communication has come from an alternate address, the instructor may not reply at his or her discretion.